LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 tools made specifically for interacting with APIs.
 One of the most popular API tools in the industry is **Postman**.
 Postman is a cross-platform tool that puts you in full control of configuring and executing API requests.

-In this walkthrough, we will work with Postman to explore how APIs can be consumed.
+In this studio, we will work with Postman to explore how APIs can be consumed.

 .. admonition:: wWrning

-   If you have not already installed ``dotnet`` and ``git`` with PowerShell, you will need to go back to the previous walkthrough before continuing with this one.
+   If you have not already installed ``dotnet`` and ``git`` with PowerShell, you will need to go back to the previous studio before continuing with this one.

 Setup